TheRenegadeCoder/SnakeMD/docs/docs/document-api.rst

 --------

 .. note::
-   All of the methods described in the Document class are assumed to work without any :class:`snakemd.Element` imports.
+   All of the methods described in the :class:`snakemd.Document` class are assumed to work without any :class:`snakemd.Element` imports.
-   In circumstances where methods may make use of Elements, such as in :meth:`snakemd.Document.add_table` the snakemd module will be referenced directly in the sample source code.
+   In circumstances where methods may make use of Elements, such as in :meth:`snakemd.Document.add_table`, the snakemd module will be referenced directly in the sample source code.

 For the average user, the document object is the only